poorsquinky/resume/resume.md

 Summary
 -------

-Dynamic engineering leader known for blending advanced technical expertise with exceptional interpersonal skills.
-Recognized for fostering collaborative team environments and effectively communicating complex technical concepts to non-technical stakeholders.
-Adept at implementing DevOps best practices, improving agile development, cost savings, service security and reliability in the cloud.
+Experienced engineering leader who values collaboration and clear communication.
+Skilled in implementing DevOps principles to enhance agile development, reduce costs, and improve security and reliability in cloud environments.
+Known for creating inclusive environments where everyone's input is valued.

 Technical Skills